Wireless Information and Power Transfer: Nonlinearity, Waveform Design and Rate-Energy Tradeoff: A Novel WIPT Transceiver Architecture

-\begin{remark} The superposition of information and power signals has appeared in other works, but for completely different purposes; namely for collaborative WIPT in interference channel in \cite{SLee:2015,HLee:2015}, and for secrecy reasons in \cite{Liu:2014,Ng:2014}.
-Since those works relied on the linear model, the superposition was not motivated by the rectifier nonlinearity. \end{remark}
+\begin{remark} The superposition of information and power signals has appeared in other works, but for completely different purposes; namely for multiuser WIPT in \cite{Xu:2014}, collaborative WIPT in interference channel in \cite{SLee:2015,HLee:2015}, and for secrecy reasons in \cite{Liu:2014,Ng:2014}.
+Since those works relied on the linear model, the superposition was not motivated by the rectifier nonlinearity.
+Moreover, the properties of the power signals are completely different.
+While the power signal is a deterministic multisine waveform leading to non-zero mean Gaussian input and the twofold benefit (Remark \ref{twofold_benefit}) in this work, it is complex (pseudo-random) Gaussian $\sim\mathcal{CN}(\mathbf{0},\mathbf{\Sigma})$ in those works. \end{remark}